dasarpai/old.dasarpai.github.io/_dsblog/2023-08-18-What-is-LLM.md

 LLM model can be built either using Transformer Architecture or non-Tranformer architecture.
 When we use huge data to train a model then whatever model is output from the training process that is called LLM.
 When we are training a Transformer or any other neural network model only small amount of data then output model is not called LLM.
 LLM can work upon Text, Images, Video, Audio.
 Some LLMs can accept only text data for example GPT3, some can accept only with image data, some can accpet different kind of data i.e. text, image, audio for example GPT4.
 Some LLM takes text input and generate text output.
 Some LLM takes text input generate image output for example DALL-E.

 ## Examples of Transformer Based LLM
-Transformer architecture is highly parallelizable and can capture long-range dependencies in text, making it effective for tasks like machine translation, text generation, and more
+Transformer architecture is highly parallelizable and can capture long-range dependencies in text, making it effective for tasks like machine translation, text generation, and more.
+The greatness of any LLM depends upon
+- How less resources (compute, memory, and harddisk) they need for finetuning, inferencing on the downstream tasks.
+- How good those finetuned model performs.

 Model Name | Company Name | Parameters | Year of release | Model Capabilities
 --- | --- | --- | --- | ---